penraru/zumi/doc/How To Setup Linky.md

-1. Insert the miniSD card into the computer.
+1. Insert the miniSD card into your computer.
-2. Go to the boot folder which should appear in your file explorer.
-Alternatively you can navigate to the boot directory by entering the following into terminal:

-    >cd ~/Volumes/boot
+2. When the "Linky" drive appears, navigate to the **/boot** folder.

 3. Create a file in this directory called wpa_supplicant.conf.
-The file should contain the following text:
+Open the file and paste the following text:

     >network={
     		ssid="YOUR_NETWORK_NAME"